-- Accidentally operating a control lever can cause the machine to move suddenly, possibly causing a serious accident. - When leaving the operator's seat, be sure to place the lock levers securely in the lock position. - 1) Check that the lock levers (1) are in the lock position. - Check that all other levers are in their appropriate positions. - 3) Fasten the seatbelt snugly. - 4) Insert the starter switch key into the starter switch (2) and set it to the "ON" position.
-Then check the following points: - [1] The buzzer will sound, and the following alarm lamps will go on. - Engine oil pressure alarm lamp (3) - Battery charge alarm lamp (4) - Water temperature alarm lamp (5) (It goes off in 2 to 3 seconds)
+- Accidentally operating a control lever can cause the machine to move suddenly, possibly causing a serious accident. - When leaving the operator's seat, be sure to place the lock lever securely in the lock position. - 1) Check that the lock lever (1) is in the lock position. - Check that all other levers are in their appropriate positions. - 3) Fasten the seatbelt snugly. - 4) Insert the starter switch key into the starter switch (2) and set it to the "ON" position.
+Then check the following points: - [1] The buzzer will sound, and the following alarm lamps will go on or flash. - Engine oil pressure alarm lamp (3) - Battery charge alarm lamp (4) - Water temperature alarm lamp (5) (goes off in 2 to 3 seconds) - Engine trouble monitor lamp (6) (turns off in 2 to 3 seconds)